JKamue/SpaceFlight/README.md

 At the moment only one Level is loaded by default, future updates will include a menu screen to select different levels and rockets.

+Currently there are only 3 rockets avalible, more are under development.

 You can already change the main level in the Data/Rockets folder or change the different statistics of the rockets.
 Rockets are encoded in json:
 ```json